How To Add Currency Conversion In WordPress

 WordPress Plugin - Currencyr

-Your currency converter tool will now show on the sidebar menu with the settings you have specified when configuring the widget …
+Your currency conversion tool will now show on your sidebar with the options you have selected …

 WP Plugin - Currency Conversion